-Death and Bereavement t DCEH1492 NQF Level: 4 Prerequisites: Module description: Credits: 12 None Module assessment: CA 60% Examination 40% - 1 x 2 hour paper
+Death and Bereavement DCEH1492

+NQF Level: 4 Credits: 12 Module assessment: CA 60% Examination 40% - 1 x 2 hour paper

 This module is intended to help students understand the need of people living with HIV/AIDS to accept the reality of death, how to deal with death, issues for closure, and to assist family members and friends with the bereavement process after the death of a loved one.
 It will also describe how to provide care for the caregiver.